dzeke/ColoradoRiverCollaborate/LakeMeadWaterBankDivideInflow/ModelGuide/ModelGuide-LakeMeadWaterBank.md

     Reclamation is assigned 62.5% of the total evaporation or 0.25 maf that year.

-# Split Lake Mead inflow among accounts
+# Step 4.
+Split Lake Mead inflow among accounts

 Participants split the Lake Mead inflow among accounts (See Row 28).
 There are lots of ways to split inflow among the users.